-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 The patient described it as the "worst headache of her life."

-She didn't go to the hospital, though.
+She didn't go to the hospital though.
 Instead, the Washington state resident waited almost a week.

 When Dr. Abhineet Chowdhary finally saw her, he discovered she had a brain bleed that had gone untreated.